simbo1905/root-objects/README.md

 How do we handle this?
-We make the `contract` the responsible class and put both the business logic, and the logic to keep the object and relational book work in sync, into this "all things contract related class":
+We make the `contract` the responsible class and put both the business logic, and the logic to keep the object and relational book work in sync, into this "all things contract related" class:

  1. We add a Java class entity for the join table but don't make it a public class.
  2. We don't let code directly manipulate the list of lineitems within a delivery.